 Here is what Jascha Kaykas-Wolf told Incredo regarding the topic:

 “Every marketing organization needs a dual operating system.
 The development and support of the hierarchy and the agility and user focus of the durable team.
 While I’d not refer to the system as elastic I do believe that an explicit focus on the customer benefits you are trying to promote should inform your organizational structure.
 In our case, we believe the the lean/agile model gives you a toolkit that puts the customer up front as a participant in the design of the organization and that should be tantamount with success.” – Jascha Kaykas-Wolff, CMO Mozilla

 All of this is used by the Field Marketing team, whose primary role is demand generation through channel marketing, nurture flow, customer retention efforts, channel marketing and other methods.

 Top-of-Funnel Growth Organization

 The marketing team built around top-of-funnel growth relies heavily on content marketing and service marketing.
-Their purpose is to utilize the creative team in order to generate the content of the highest quality in terms of attention grabbing potential and engagement.
+Their purpose is to utilize the creative SaaS marketing team structure in order to generate the content of the highest quality in terms of attention grabbing potential and engagement.